 I can’t end this list without mentioning meditation as a good way to give you a better sleep.
 Does counting sheep work for you?
 If not, try meditation.
 I’ve tried countless times and it works.
 How?
 Subscribe and download a simple mindful meditation guide or you can check out Master Your Mind online meditation course in my review here.

 How do you prevent stress from robbing you a good night sleep?
 Do you have sleep problems?
-What other ways you have tried for a better sleep?
+What other ways you have tried for a night of better sleep?
 Share your thoughts in the comment below.

 You may like: